w3f/polkadot-wiki/docs/learn/learn-crowdloans.md

 Project B is not relying on any community funding (at least via the crowdloan mechanism), so they will have to determine how much funding they can allocate towards winning a slot.

-Party B is in control of how much they are ultimately willing to contribute towards their goal of gaining a parachain slot.
-This means even if there is little public interest, they can self-fund the project if they have the means.
-In contrast, Party A may have access to very little capital but the project could gain mass popularity amongst the public.
-Party A could end up overcoming the deep pockets of Party B via a successful crowdloan.
+Project B is in full control of how much they are ultimately willing to contribute towards their goal of gaining a parachain slot.
+Project B need not work on coming up with a rewards model for community contributors like Project A. In contrast, crowdloan campaigns are beneficial for projects that have access to limited capital but have strong community support.
+They are also beneficial for projects that are able to successfully bid to win the auction with self-funding, but are looking for a mechanism to bootstrap their community and get noticed by the key actors in the ecosystem.

 It is publicly visible on-chain whether or not a project is bidding directly or through a crowdloan campaign.
 More details regarding the process of creating and executing a crowdloan campaign are provided below.